HEP-PBSP/colibri/README.md

 ### 1. Development Installation via Conda

-You can install colibri easily by first cloning the repository and the using the provided `environment.yml` file
+You can install colibri easily by first cloning the repository and then using the provided `environment.yml` file

 ```bash
 git clone https://github.com/HEP-PBSP/colibri